mendersoftware/mender-docs/04.System-updates-Debian-family/02.Convert-a-Mender-Debian-image/docs.md

 ---
-title: Building a Mender Debian image
+title: Convert a Mender Debian image
 taxonomy:
     category: docs
 ---

 `mender-convert` can be used to convert existing disk images for use with Mender.
 It will generate a new disk image with two rootfs partitions, install a